Bargain (song)

-"Bargain" is a song written by Pete Townshend that was first released by the Who on their 1971 album Who's Next.
+"Bargain" is a song written by Pete Townshend that was first released by the Who on their fifth studio album Who's Next (1971).
 It is a love song, although the intended subject of the song is God rather than a woman.
 The song has been included on several compilation and live albums.
 It was also included on several of Townshend's solo projects.
 Critics have praised the song's lyricism and power, as well as the performance of the band on the song.
 Townshend acknowledged during the Who's concert at the Prudential Center in Newark on 19 March 2016 that this is his favorite song on the album.

 Lyrics and music

 "Bargain" is a love song.
 The opening lines are: